Unleash the Potential of Long Semantic IDs for Generative Recommendation: Experiment

-\begin{itemize}[leftmargin=*] \item \textbf{Impact of Merging Strategy.} We replace ATM with MLP, Mean Pooling, and Convolution while keeping the rest unchanged.
-ATM consistently achieves the best performance across datasets and metrics.
-Notably, although convolutional merging can yield competitive recall in some cases, it remains inferior in NDCG, indicating weaker ranking precision.
-This pattern suggests that \emph{how} information is preserved matters: rigid aggregations (MLP/Pooling) compress long OPQ sequences into a fixed summary in an indiscriminate manner, which tends to dilute discriminative cues.
-In contrast, ATM leverages cross-attention to adaptively select and aggregate content-dependent subspace signals, distilling the semantics most relevant for downstream intent modeling and ranking into compact latent tokens. \item \textbf{Impact of Generation Anchor Strategy.} We compare our Intent Token with three conventional ways to obtain a prediction anchor from the last item’s latent set $\mathbf{Z}_L$: \textit{Last-Token}, \textit{Mean-Pooling}, and \textit{MLP} over the last-item tokens.
-As shown in Table~\ref{tab:ablation_meger} (lower), Intent-Token consistently outperforms static anchors, e.g., on Instruments, it improves Recall@10 from 0.1001 to 0.1162 and NDCG@10 from 0.0545 to 0.0653.
-This gain validates the necessity of our intent-centric design over traditional passive aggregation.
-Static anchors treat latents as a fixed bag of features without canonical ordering, inevitably leading to either critical information discard (Last-Token) or ``semantic blurring'' (Pooling/MLP).
-In contrast, empowered by step-wise causal attention, the Intent Token acts as a proactive, context-conditioned aggregator.
-It dynamically queries relevant semantic evidence from historical latents, effectively orchestrating complementary item attributes into a cohesive representation of the evolving interest. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Impact of Merging Strategy.} We replace ATM with MLP, mean pooling, and convolution while keeping the remaining components unchanged.
+ATM consistently performs best across datasets and metrics, while convolution remains competitive in ranking precision but lags in recall.
+These results highlight the importance of the merging strategy: fixed aggregation may dilute informative subspace features, whereas ATM uses cross-attention to adaptively distill content-dependent semantics into compact latents.
+Appendix~\ref{app:atm_visualization} provides a complementary qualitative view of this content-adaptive behavior. \item \textbf{Impact of Generation Anchor Strategy.} We compare the Intent Token with three static prediction anchors derived from the last item’s latent set $\mathbf{Z}_L$: \textit{Last-Token}, \textit{Mean-Pooling}, and \textit{MLP}.
+As shown in Table~\ref{tab:ablation_meger} (lower), the Intent Token consistently performs best, improving Recall@10 from 0.0805 to 0.0869 and NDCG@10 from 0.0496 to 0.0562 on Toys.
+Unlike static aggregation, the Intent Token serves as a context-conditioned prediction anchor that is dynamically updated through step-wise causal attention, allowing it to integrate relevant semantics from historical interactions and better represent evolving user intent. \end{itemize}